tobimensch/politicallybeautiful/README.md

 My suggestion:

 Replace whitelist with greenlist.
-There's the expression to greenlight something/somebody, which essentially mean to allow somebody or something to go forward.
-So greenlist is in line with existing English phrases and green is also universally used as a color indicating that things are going good.
+There's the expression to greenlight something/somebody, which means to allow somebody or something to go forward.
+So the word greenlist is in line with existing English phrases and green is also universally used as a color indicating that things are going well.

-It was more difficult to find a good sounding replacement for blacklist, not in the least because black is one of the coolest sounding words in the English language, so any replacement has to be worse almost by definition.
+It was more difficult to find a good sounding replacement for blacklist, not in the least because black is one of the coolest sounding words in the English language, so any replacement has to be worse (in the sense that it sounds neutered) almost by definition.

 Here's a list of possibly good sounding replacements:
 - blocklist